tzorbino/tzorbino/README.md

 - ⚡ Fun fact: ...
 I am a bartender
 -->

-I am currently a student at Tech Elevator studying full stack software development.
-I am looking to collaborate on new ideas.
-Ask me about my dog.
-When I am not coding I am probably working as a bartender.
+Tech Elevator Grad!
+Looking for new opportunites on a swe team.
+Lets Collaborate!